 What can you do to make sure your pets are safe around electricity?
 It’s important that you provide a safe environment for you pets, and that includes making sure that gas and electric appliances are not a danger to them when they’re around.
-Our electricians tips will focus on electric appliances and what you can do to make sure your pets are safe from harm when they’re in the home.
+Our team of electricians in Edinburgh focus on electric appliances and what you can do to make sure your pets are safe from harm when they’re in the home.

 Curiosity is a wonderful thing and very entertaining, however, you’ve heard of how curiosity killed the cat, and electricity is dangerous to both animals and humans.
 So what can you do to protect your pets from accidents and hazards?